ProjectIndoor/projectindoorweb/doc/backend.md

+# Backend Overview

+This section provides a general overview of the Backend.
+You find a description of the following things here:

+- Description of the REST API provided by the application
+- A small Architecture Overview of the project
+- The Backend Architecture
+- The architecture and functionality of the Persistence Layer
+- Available automated tests

 ## Description of the REST API
 This section provides an overview of the currently available REST API that this project offers.
 As soon as the application is running, a dynamically generated documentation can be found here: *http://ipAdress:port/swagger-ui.html#/*